Tarzan in comics: Idaho Comics Group

 Although Dark Horse Comics holds the comic book licensing rights for the Tarzan character, in 2014 they allowed Idaho Comics Group to publish Tarzan and the Comics of Idaho #1.
-Edgar Rice Burroughs spent many formative years in Idaho and wrote his first draft of Tarzan in the Gem State.
+Edgar Rice Burroughs spent many formative years in Idaho and wrote his first draft of Tarzan in the state.
 Tarzan and the Comics of Idaho was a comic book anthology showcasing the comic book creators from Idaho.
 It featured stories and art from Charles Soule, Dennis Eichhorn, Todd Clark of the nationally syndicated Lola comic strip, Steve Moore, Dame Darcy, and others.
 Only 500 copies of this comic book were printed and all of the proceeds were to benefit the Boise Public Library.

 In 2015, Tarzan and the Comics of Idaho #2 was released.
 This edition featured work by Monte Michael Moore, Dennis Eichhorn, Bill Schelly, Todd Clark of the nationally syndicated Lola comic strip, the award-winning poet of Miss Lost Nation Bethany Schultz Hurst, and many more.